 That crisis will likely look different depending on who you are.
 “It could be old symptoms, like a return of a rash from when you were younger or a cough,” Hendrickson explains.
 “Or anything that you experienced and then suppressed at one point, whether it was with pharmaceuticals or maybe you didn’t fully heal from it because you pushed through and didn't get the rest you needed.”
 It could even be a return of unresolved emotions.

-Perhaps it is most helpful to identify what a healing crisis is not.
-A healing crisis is not the same as a Jarisch-Herxheimer reaction.
-Hendrickson explains the Jarisch-Herxheimer (sometimes referred to as Herxheimer reaction, or as JHR) is “more of a die-off reaction.
-Usually, we’re giving something that’s going to kill off some sort of microbe or yeast or bacteria, and then we get a die-off.
+Keep in mind that a healing crisis is not the same as a Jarisch-Herxheimer reaction (JHR).
+Hendrickson explains that the Jarisch-Herxheimer (often shortened to Herxheimer reaction or Herx reaction and also referred to as “herxing”) is “more of a die-off reaction.
+Usually, we’re given something that’s going to kill off some sort of microbe or yeast or bacteria, and then we get a die-off.
 They will actually release their endotoxins.”
 Endotoxins are in the cell walls of bacteria and are released when the bacteria disintegrate.
 Your body has to work to clear these endotoxins, which can result in nausea, fever, diarrhea, or vomiting.
-What’s common to both is the experience that “it gets worse before it gets better.”
+What’s common to both a healing crisis and a Herxheimer reaction is the experience that it gets worse before it gets better.

-The key difference between a Jarisch-Herxheimer reaction and a healing crisis is that in a Jarisch-Herxheimer reaction, “the body is clearing toxins, not healing to get better,” says Hendrickson.
-After experiencing a Jarisch-Herxheimer reaction, your body has to recover, whereas a healing crisis is part of your body’s moving through the healing process, she explains.
+The key difference is that in a Herx reaction, “the body is clearing toxins, not healing to get better,” says Hendrickson.
+After experiencing a Jarisch-Herxheimer reaction, your body has to recover, whereas a healing crisis is part of your body’s movement through the healing process.

-Erika Cappelluti, MD, director of the Academy of Integrative Health and Medicine’s Fellowship program and a practicing integrative pulmonologist in Sedona, Arizona, explains that a healing crisis is different from but analogous to the body’s response to a vaccine—something that’s been top of mind this year.
+Erika Cappelluti, MD, director of the Academy of Integrative Health and Medicine’s Fellowship program and a practicing integrative pulmonologist in Sedona, Arizona, explains that a healing crisis is analogous to the body’s response to a vaccine.
 When a person receives a vaccine, the body manifests systemic symptoms, which is the immune system responding appropriately to an intruder.
 The manifestation—again, the pattern of “it gets worse before it gets better”—is parallel to a healing crisis, but Cappelluti believes the mechanics are probably different.
-What exactly those mechanics are and what the root cause(s) of healing crises are remains unclear, Cappelluti says.
+What exactly those mechanics are and the root cause(s) of healing crises remain unclear, he says.

 How Do I Know if I’m Experiencing a Healing Crisis?

 A healing crisis can last anywhere from 24 hours up to two weeks.
-Whatever the timeframe, if you’ve just begun treatment and are experiencing discomfort—particularly if your symptoms persist past the early, one- to three-day range—contact your healing professional to let them know.
+Whatever the timeframe, if you’ve just begun treatment and are experiencing discomfort—particularly if your symptoms persist past one to three days—contact your healing professional to let them know.
 The true test, Hendrickson says, is how you feel once you’ve emerged on the other side.
 If it was a healing crisis, your body will feel better.
 While you are experiencing symptoms, however, be gentle with yourself.